 Jihoon holds a bachelor’s degree in architecture from Seoul National University and a master’s degree in architecture and urban design (MAUD) from Harvard University.
 He has been fully supported by the Samsung Scholarship since 2008.
 He practiced architecture at Heerim Architects and taught courses on architectural design and history at Bucheon University in Korea.
 He also served as a short term consultant for the World Bank, analyzing and suggesting strategy for urban growth in Afghanistan.
 Currently, he is a cooperative researcher at the Center for Spatial Information Science in the University of Tokyo.

-Lara Tomholt studies the design of future smart homes to increase efficiency and sustainability.
-She focuses her research on robotics in the home to create a ‘living machine’ with modern day technologies.
-She views the future smart home as one robot entity that becomes responsive, adaptive and interactive.
+Lara Tomholt studies the design of future artificially intelligent buildings to increase efficiency and sustainability.
+She views the future smart home as one systemic entity that becomes interactive, focusing her research on the intersection of artificial intelligence, architecture, sustainability and biomimicry.
+Alongside her doctoral research at the GSD, she is involved in materials research for the GSD’s ALivE group and robotics research at the Harvard Microrobotics lab, both affiliated with the Wyss Institute for Biologically Inspired Engineering.
 Lara holds a BSc and MSc degree in Architecture, Urbanism and Building Sciences from Delft University of Technology and studied a semester at Polytechnic University of Milan.
-She participated in multiple projects of The Why Factory (part of MVRDV and led by Winy Maas), a think-tank that researches architectural futures.
-She worked as an intern at Benthem Crouwel Architects, after which her research and data visualization on passenger flows at railway stations was presented at IABR in 2014.
-Her work consists of a wide range of visionary designs and design tools based on diverse issues and developments in the world: from the design of a city that could provide food for one million inhabitants to the means that could significantly reduce travel time in the city.
-In her projects she brings research into the world of architecture and urbanism and shows an interest in data visualization to support designs.
+She participated in multiple projects of The Why Factory (part of MVRDV), a think-tank that researches urban and architectural futures.
+She worked as an intern at Benthem Crouwel Architects, after which her research and data visualization were presented at the International Architecture Biennale Rotterdam in 2014.
+Her previous work consists of a wide range of visionary designs and design tools based on diverse issues and developments in the world.
+Her interests include sustainability, parametric design, biomimicry, robotics, and data visualization. laratomholt.nl

-Hanne van den Berg is an urban planner and designer specialized in urban resilience, adaptation to climate change, participatory planning and (urban) decision-making processes and tools.
-In her research at the GSD, Hanne studies holistic, adaptive and participatory approaches to urban (climate) resilience with the objective to mainstream (climate) resilience into urban pro-poor development planning.
-Specifically, she is interested in the challenges and opportunities of local government leadership and governance; and the potential role and relevance of the design profession in urban resilience building.
+Hanne van den Berg is an urban planner and designer specializing in urban resilience, adaptation to climate change, participatory planning and (urban) decision-making processes and tools.
+As a Fulbright Fellow and doctoral researcher at the GSD, Hanne studies holistic, adaptive and participatory approaches to urban (climate) resilience.
+She focuses on the disproportionate impact of climate change on specific communities and ways to achieve more equitable allocation of adaptation resources.
+Within this field of research, she is particularly interested in issues of equity within decision-making processes (due process justice) and equity in outcome in reducing vulnerability (distributive justice.)

-Before coming to Harvard, Hanne worked as researcher/advisor at the Dutch applied research institute of Deltares, where she has been involved in the development of climate adaptation and urban resilience strategies and tools for a.o. the Netherlands, Bangladesh, Mexico and the United States.
-In the past two years she was based in Singapore to strengthen Deltares´ knowledge alliance with the National University of Singapore in the fields of High Density Living, Adaptation to Climate Change and Urban Water Management.
+Before coming to Harvard, Hanne worked as researcher/advisor at the Dutch applied research institute of Deltares, where she was involved in the development of climate adaptation and urban resilience strategies and tools for a.o. the Netherlands, Bangladesh, Mexico and the United States.
+For two years she was based in Singapore to strengthen Deltares´ knowledge alliance with the National University of Singapore in the fields of High Density Living, Adaptation to Climate Change and Urban Water Management.
 She was also a visiting lecturer and studio teacher at Delft University of Technology and has worked for architecture and urban design offices in the Netherlands and the UK.

 Hanne holds an MSc degree in Urban Planning and Design from Delft University of Technology (cum laude), an MA and BA degree in Architecture from the University of Cambridge (Honours) and a BSc in Natural Sciences from University College Utrecht (summa cum laude).

-Bing Wang is a Doctor Student in Design Studies at Harvard University Graduate School of Design, as well as a research assistant in Harvard Center for Green Buildings and Cities.
+Bing Wang is a doctoral candidate in the Doctor of Design program at Harvard University Graduate School of Design, as well as a research assistant in Harvard Center for Green Buildings and Cities.
 His research interest falls in environment simulation technologies and its application in design.
 Bing’s work includes development of design toolkit to achieve fast and valid evaluation of building performance, as well as design optimization methodology based on building performance given by computational simulation technologies.
 He believes that the idea of climate adaption and building performance will form a new design methodology with the help of simulation technologies.

 Bing Wang holds a master's degree in Design Studies in Energy and Environment from the Harvard University Graduate School of Design and a bachelors degree of engineering from Tisnghua University in China.
 He worked as an environmental design consultant for several companies and most recently in Transsolar, Stuttgart, Germnay.
 His professional experience also includes teaching and research assistance in Harvard University Graduate School of Design as well as in Tsinghua University.
 His previous work was published in peer-reviewed journals as well as presented in international conferences.

 Jung Hyun Woo is an architect, urban designer, and doctoral student at the Harvard Graduate School of Design.
-She is interested in the research topic related to infrastructure, logistics, social, and economies associated with coastal areas.
-Her research focuses on an understanding of the limitations and potentials for the future direction of sustainable urban growth and examines more speculative models for urban renewal in Asian coastal cities.
+She is interested in research topics related to infrastructure, logistics, social, and economies associated with Transit Oriented Development areas.
+Her research focuses on an understanding of the limitations and potentials for the future direction of sustainable urban growth and examines more speculative models for urban transit renewal in Asian Megacities.

 Longfeng Wu is interested in the ecological and social services of green space in contemporary urbanization in the developing world.
 Particularly, his research discusses how the spatial distribution and formation of urban-rural green space effect its ecological as well as socioeconomic contributions during the rapid urban expansion in Beijing metropolitan area.
 Relying on data construction and consumption from various sources with the support of GIS techniques and quantitative analysis tools, Longfeng is targeting a more efficient planning approach to improve the performance of the future urban-rural green spaces.